1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 3. Set the targeting criteria.

 4. Select the “Allowed ad types”.
-You can either select “Image/rich media & text ads” or “Image/rich media ads”.
+You can select “Image/rich media & text ads” or “Image/rich media ads”.

-• Play Around Different Ad Formats.
+• Play Around with Different Ad Formats.

 So, rather than depending primarily on the ad placement, strive for viewability.
 Offering a better viewable ad inventory can increase the eCPM rates because advertisers are more likely to pay for such inventories.
-Add the ad formats that have better viewability.
+Add ad formats that have better viewability.
 For example, sticky mobile ads.
 These ads can help you score 90% viewability.

 Additionally, we all know video demands often have higher eCPMs than display.
 So, enable out-stream video ads to compete with display ad inventories on mobile web inventories.

 While experimenting with ad formats, ensure you follow the guidelines given by Coalition For Better Ads.
-Implementing the standards will help you in several ways such as improving the user experience, reducing the number of ad-blocking users’, and so on.
+Implementing the standards will help you in several ways, such as improving the user experience, reducing the number of ad-blocking users, and so on.
 And hence increased ad revenue.

 2. Optimizing the Rules in Google Ad Manager